 The Group's financial condition and results of operations could be affected by market risks that are outside its control, including, without limitation, volatility in profit rates, prices of securities and foreign exchange rates.
 Fluctuations in interest rates could adversely affect the Group's financial condition and results of operations in many ways.
 In particular, an increase in profit rates generally may decrease the value of the Group's fixed-income Islamic financing and investing assets and its investments in sukuk and may raise the Group's funding costs.
 As a result, the Group may experience a reduction in its net income.
-For an illustration of the possible scale of this risk, see note 48.4.2 to each of the Audited Financial Statements which contain sensitivity analyses in relation to changes in profit rates.
+For an illustration of the possible scale of this risk, see note 47.4.2 to the 2020 Financial Statements and note 48.4.2 to the 2019 Financial Statements which contain sensitivity analyses in relation to changes in profit rates.
 Profit rates are sensitive to many factors beyond the Group's control, including the policies of central banks, such as the Central Bank and the U.S. Federal Reserve, political factors and domestic and international economic conditions.